top of page

 Submission & Certification Fees

-The B Impact Assessment is provided as a public-good.
-B Lab Singapore encourages all companies to use this complimentary self-assessment framework to measure and improve their impact.
+The B Impact Framework is offered as a public good.
+B Lab Singapore encourages all companies to use this complimentary self-assessment to measure, manage, and improve their impact.

-Both submission and certification fees are based on a company's gross revenue.
-To maintain the B Corp certification, companies pay certification fees annually.
-The fees indicated below are in US$, and are non-refundable.
+Both submission and certification fees are based on a company’s gross revenue.
+To maintain B Corp Certification, companies pay certification fees annually.
+All fees listed below are in US dollars (USD) and are non-refundable.

 Submission Fees